Holidays

 March 13-14, 2025

 The festival of Purim commemorates the salvation of the Jewish people in ancient Persia from Haman’s plot to destroy, kill and annihilate all the Jews in a single day.
-It is celebrated with Megillah readings, gifts of food, charity, feasting, and merriment.
+It is celebrated by giving charity to at least two needy people, sending shalach manos (a package containing at least two different food or beverage items) to at least one Jewish acquantance, hearing the Megillah, feasting, and merriment.

 Pesach